 What Is an IMEI Number?

 Every mobile phone in the world carries a unique 15-digit code known as the IMEI — International Mobile Equipment Identity.
 Think of it as your phone’s fingerprint.
-No two devices share the same IMEI, which is what makes it such a powerful tool for tracking, blocking, and verifying phones.
+No two devices share the same IMEI, which is what makes it such a powerful tool for tracking, blocking, and verifying phones globally.

 Dual-SIM phones carry two IMEI numbers, one for each SIM slot.
-Both are important, especially when reporting a device as lost or stolen.
+Both are important, especially when reporting a device as lost or stolen — you should always provide both to your carrier and the national registry.

 Before you can check your IMEI online, you need to retrieve it.
-Fortunately, it takes less than 30 seconds using any of these methods:
+It takes under 30 seconds using any of these methods:

 | Method | Steps | Works On |